aosabook/500lines/cluster/CHAPTER.rst

 }}}

+We'll see what these messages mean in the sections tha follow.
 The code also introduces a few constants, most of which define timeouts for various messages:

 {{{ from_to cluster.py '# constants' '^$'